 Beech is a strong hard wood with a dense tight grain, resulting in a very even and subtle grain pattern, especially when compared to Oak or Ash.
 Beech takes a finish well, has quite the Scandinavian feel about it.
 Not the best timber for very long pieces of furniture as it has a tendency to move and warp, but great for smaller pieces.

 One of the more expensive types available, Cherry wood results in warm and elegant looking pieces of furniture.
-It’s another one of my favourites timbers which has an incredible colour, varying from a light pink to warm red which darkens over time, especially when left in direct sunlight.
+It’s another one of my favourite timbers which has an incredible colour, varying from a light pink to warm red which darkens over time, especially when left in direct sunlight.
 A great timber for a special stand-out piece of furniture.

 Each wood type often has many species, for example there 60 different variants of Oak in the US.
 Although their general properties remain the same, the colour and grain patterns within the different species do vary.
 It’s the fact that each piece of timber is natural and unique which makes hand crafted furniture a joy.
 It ensures you own a true one-of-a-kind piece when you buy furniture made from real wood.

 I’m available for a chat if you have any questions or need further advice on how to choose the right wood for your furniture, or indeed want to know about any other wood types.
 Call me on +44(0)1225 946 715, or get in touch.